LukerCZ/digital-electronics-2/Project1/README.md

    ```

 ## Hardware description

+# Schematic
 ![image](https://user-images.githubusercontent.com/99388246/206135543-d520f35a-fe99-46e8-9b13-a4d9bda0a5a3.png)

+SimulIDE
+Our project is created with help of using open source software SimulIDE https://www.simulide.com/
 ## Software description

 Put flowchats of your algorithm(s).
 Write descriptive text of your libraries and source files.
 Put direct links to these files in `src` or `lib` folders.